nealrichardson/httptest/README.md

 The package includes three test contexts, which you wrap around test code that would otherwise make network requests.

+* **`with_mock_api()`** lets you provide custom fixtures as responses to requests.
+It maps URLs, including query parameters, to files in your test directory, and it includes the file contents in the mocked "response" object.
+Request methods that do not have a corresponding fixture file raise errors the same way that `without_internet` does.
+This context allows you to test more complex R code that makes requests and does something with the response, simulating how the API should respond to specific requests.
 * **`without_internet()`** converts HTTP requests made through `httr` request functions into errors that print the request method, URL, and body payload, if provided.
 This is useful for asserting that a function call would make a correctly-formed HTTP request, as well as for asserting that a function does not make a request (because if it did, it would raise an error in this context).
 * **`with_fake_http()`** raises a "message" instead of an "error", and HTTP requests return a "response"-class object.
 Like `without_internet`, it allows you to assert that the correct requests were (or were not) made, but since it doesn't cause the code to exit with an error, you can test code in functions that comes after requests, provided that it doesn't expect a particular response to each request.
-* **`with_mock_api()`** lets you provide custom fixtures as responses to requests.
-It maps URLs, including query parameters, to files in your test directory, and it includes the file contents in the mocked "response" object.
-Request methods that do not have a corresponding fixture file raise errors the same way that `without_internet` does.
-This context allows you to test more complex R code that makes requests and does something with the response, simulating how the API should respond to specific requests.

-### Expectations

-* **`expect_GET()`**, **`expect_PUT()`**, **`expect_PATCH()`**, **`expect_POST()`**, and **`expect_DELETE()`** assert that the specified HTTP request is made within one of the test contexts.
-They catch the error or message raised by the mocked HTTP service and check that the request URL and optional body match the expectation.
-(Mocked responses in `with_mock_api` just proceed with their response content and don't trigger `expect_GET`, however.)
-* **`expect_no_request()`** is the inverse of those: it asserts that no error or message from a mocked HTTP service is raised.
-* **`expect_header()`** asserts that an HTTP request, mocked or not, contains a request header.
-* **`expect_json_equivalent()`** doesn't directly concern HTTP, but it is useful for working with JSON APIs.
-It checks that two R objects would generate equivalent JSON, taking into account how JSON objects are unordered whereas R named lists are ordered.

 ### Recording requests

 A fourth context, **`capture_requests()`**, collects the responses from requests you make and stores them as mock files.
 This enables you to perform a series of requests against a live server once and then build your test suite using those mocks, running your tests in `with_mock_api`.

-Mocks stored by `capture_requests` are written out as plain-text files, either with extension `.json` if the request returned JSON content or with extension `.R` otherwise.
-The `.R` files contain syntax that when executed recreates the `httr` "response" object.
-By storing fixtures as plain-text files, you can more easily confirm that your mocks look correct, and you can more easily maintain them without having to re-record them (though it is easy enough to delete and recapture).
-If the API changes subtly, such as when adding an additional attribute to an object, you can just touch up the mocks.
+Mocks stored by `capture_requests` are written out as plain-text files.
+By storing fixtures as human-readable files, you can more easily confirm that your mocks look correct, and you can more easily maintain them if the API changes subtly without having to re-record them (though it is easy enough to delete and recapture).
+Text files also play well with version control systems, such as git.

 For convenience, you may find it easier in an interactive session to call `start_capturing()`, make requests, and then `stop_capturing()` when you're done.
 This: